GP Data Breach Compensation Claims Guide – How Much Compensation Can I Claim? – Amounts For GP Data Breach

 |Psychiatric Damage||Moderate||£5,500 to £17,900||In this category, the symptoms will have been similar to above but there will have been some good progress, a marked improvement and a good prognosis.|

-As you’ll see, the JCG figures are based on the severity of your suffering.
+As you can see, the JCG brackets can vary based on the severity of your suffering.
+Solicitors assisting with a claim you make may use the JCG brackets for reference when calculating the value of your psychological injuries.
 To help prove the true extent of your suffering, your solicitor will arrange for a local medical assessment to be conducted within the claims process.
 As a result of the medical specialist’s findings, a report will be written and sent to your solicitor.

 Due to the fact that psychiatric injuries affect people differently, the figures listed in our table should be used as guidance only.
 Once your claim has been assessed by a solicitor, you’ll be provided with a more personalised compensation figure that they hope to achieve for you.